 Sauerkraut is originally a German food preparation which means “Sour Cabbage”.
 It is made from finely chopped cabbage that has been fermented.
 This food item is believed to be an excellent condiment to help improve your digestion and boost your immunity.
 Your eyes and skin will also benefit from this preparation as it is filled with carotene and Vitamin A. It can improve your bone health and prevent osteoporosis as well.

 It is very easy to make.
-You just need to get yourself one (1) cabbage head, some salt, and water!
-Check this video out for easy sauerkraut recipe (6.32 min long).
+You need to get yourself one (1) cabbage head, some salt, and water!
+Check this video out for an easy sauerkraut recipe (6.32 min long).

-Aside from having plain cabbage as sauerkraut, you can turn your favorite vegetables to a healthier bunch by fermenting them.
-You can ferment a single type of vegetable in a jar, or you can ferment various vegetables altogether!
-Check this one out (9.13 min long):
+Besides having plain cabbage as sauerkraut, you can turn your favorite vegetables into a healthier bunch by fermenting them.
+You can ferment a single type of vegetable in a jar or ferment various vegetables altogether!

 You can also buy Sauerkraut online!